Allegra9/world-map/README.md

 ## “Wrld" Population data visualisations

-## 4/4/19 update:

-Looks like my api endpoint http://api.population.io/ is no longer available. :( The sadness...
+Update: looks like my api endpoint http://api.population.io/ is no longer available. :( The sadness...

 But this is what it was about when it worked:

-World population growth data expressed in a wolrd map (red - the highest growth (India, Nigeria, China), green - the lowest growth (Japan, Ukraine)), then a corresponding countries table with numbers of growth - daily, weekly, yearly, 10 years (sorted from highest to lowest).
+World population growth data expressed in a world map (red - the highest growth (India, Nigeria, China), green - the lowest growth (Japan, Ukraine)), then a corresponding countries table with numbers of growth - daily, and calculated weekly, yearly, 10 years (sorted from highest to lowest).
-Correspoding growth chart for each country, and clicking on a country on the map will show age dependecy pie chart (people in each age group).
+Corresponding growth chart for each country, and clicking on a country on the map will show age dependency pie chart (current and 10 years prediction).

 ## Demo video: